Table of Contents

 Yes!
 Silver fillings ("amalgam") are becoming a thing of the past.
 There are many ways to restore teeth with materials that virtually disappear and blend with the natural color of your teeth.
 To learn more, click on white fillings.

 Dental Bleaching (whitening) is one of the most popular cosmetic services.
 A simple and affordable treatment can give you a bright, white smile.
 To learn more about Dental Bleaching, click on Whitening.

 The answer to this question is, "it depends."
 In some cases, orthodontic treatment (braces) is the best approach.
-And, today we can offer 6-Month Braces in our office.
+And today we offer 6-Month Braces and Invisalign Clear Braces in our office.
 However, in some cases of misaligned (crooked) teeth, other methods may be used.
 Porcelain Veneers are a breakthrough procedure that can help correct this problem.
 Spaces (gaps) and crowding can also be corrected with Veneers.
 In some cases, Bonding can be used effectively.
-To learn more, click on Porcelain Veneers or 6-Month Braces.
+To learn more, click on Porcelain Veneers, 6-Month Braces, or Invisalign.

 This is a common problem.
 It is usually caused by a "dead" pulp in the tooth.
 Sometimes as the result of trauma to a tooth, the pulp dies.
 Often this can happen without any symptoms (pain).
 The pulp is made of nerve and blood vessels.
 When the pulp dies, the blood cells break down and stain the tooth from the inside.
 Treatment usually begins with root canal therapy (a painless treatment).
 After that, in many cases, a bleaching procedure may be used to lighten the tooth.
 In other cases, a crown or veneer may be the best approach.